How to make your closet smell better and keep it smelling fresh

 1. DIY Closet Freshener

-Make a simple homemade closet freshener with essential oils and water.
+Make a simple homemade closet freshener with essential oils and water to eliminate bad smells.

 You will need 10 drops of the essential oils of your choice.

-Spray your closet with the freshener once a week but make sure is empty and clean.
-You don’t want to stain your clothes with the essential oils.
+Spray your closet with the freshener once a week, but make sure it is empty and clean.
+You don’t want to stain your clothes with essential oils.

-Use the freshener with more or less frequency depending on how long the fragrance last.
+Use the freshener with more or less frequency, depending on how long the fragrance lasts.
+For a variety of air fresheners for closets check this selection.

-Scented sachets are easy to make and can be used in closets, drawers or any other place you keep clothes.
+Scented sachets are easy to make and can be used in closets, dresser drawers, inside cupboards, shoes, or any other place you want to smell nice.

 1 – Dried flowers or herbs

 Pick your preferred dried herbs or flowers.
-Lavender is a top favorite but you can also try dried rose petals, jazmine, calendula, rosemary or hibiscus to name just a few.
+Lavender is a top favorite, but you can also make scented sachets with dry rose petals, jasmine, calendula, rosemary, or hibiscus to name just a few.

-Close the sachet with a ribbon or string.
+Close the bag or sachet with a ribbon or string.

 2 – Use grated soap